 Why choose this course

-A combination of our academic expertise and impressive network of industry connections will help you to develop an advanced level of understanding of hotel operations and strategic management of global businesses needed to succeed in this dynamic sector.
+Our International Hotel Management MSc provides you with critical knowledge and the professional skills you need to become a successful industry leader.
+A combination of our academic expertise, cutting edge research and impressive network of industry connections will help you to develop an advanced level of understanding of hotel operations and strategic management of global businesses needed to succeed in this dynamic sector.

 What you will study

 Dynamic management practices are crucial to successfully managing global hotel companies.
-We will facilitate your development in the competencies and skill sets that global organisations in the hospitality business are looking for, focusing on operations management, service delivery systems and strategic management practices from around the world.
+We will facilitate your development in the competencies and skill sets that global organisations in the hospitality business are looking for, focusing on operations management, financial management, managing people and technologies, service delivery systems and strategic management practices from around the world.

 Hospitality management will be looked at from ethical, financial, sustainable and technological considerations, through research and practice towards the creation of effective systems.